ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 x509\_chain array will contain a full certificate chain.
 This chain may terminate in a trust anchor the auditor may recognize, or it may not.
-(One scenario where this could occur is if the client submitted a chain terminiating in a locally added trust anchor, and the server kept this chain.)
+(One scenario where this could occur is if the client submitted a chain terminating in a locally added trust anchor, and the server kept this chain.)
 In the other mode, the x509\_chain array will consist of only a single element, which is the end-entity certificate.